ipfabric/docs/docs/support/known_issues/Vendors/meraki.md

 # Meraki

-**Known Affected platforms**: All
+**Known affected platforms:** all

-**Description**: The Meraki API has limited functionality and doesn’t provide all the necessary data for the IP Fabric model.
-The following are known limitations:
+**Description:** The Meraki API has limited functionality and doesn't provide all the necessary data for the IP Fabric model.

+These are the known limitations:

-* Multiple Meraki devices can have the same public IP
+- Multiple Meraki devices can have the same public IP address.
-* CDP/LLDP might be not linked between devices correctly as reported port ID doesn’t allow it
+- CDP/LLDP might be not linked between devices correctly, as the reported port ID doesn't allow it.
-* CDP/LLDP timespan is 2h, so it might not show actual state
+- CDP/LLDP timespan is 2 hours, so it might not show the actual state.
-* ARP is missing, MAC table is reconstructed from endpoints
+- ARP is missing; the MAC table is reconstructed from endpoints.
-* DHCP/STATIC doesn’t provide IP mask
+- DHCP/STATIC doesn't provide an IP mask.
-* STP is missing
+- STP is missing.
-* Routing table static routes only for Firewalls
+- The routing table includes static routes only for firewalls.
-* Pathlookup is not working because forwarding tables are not provided
+- Path lookup is not working because forwarding tables are not provided.
-* Can't add Meraki device into snapshot (refresh works)
+- Can't add a Meraki device into a snapshot (refresh works).
-* Limited snapshot -- Meraki tasks will be always downloaded
+- Limited snapshot -- Meraki tasks will always be downloaded.
-* MX firewall uplink ports -- not possible to determine if traffic load balancing is enabled and/or which port is primary and backup
+- MX firewall uplink ports -- It is not possible to determine if traffic load balancing is enabled and/or which port is primary and which is backup.